strenkml/LIT230-Final-Project/README.md

 Contains all of the images and sounds that were used for objects, characters, and backgrounds.
 Some of the images were found on the free game asset website: [GameArt2D](https://www.gameart2d.com/freebies.html).
 ### Dylatov Pass
 Contains the GameMaker Studio 1.4 files for the game.
-### Windows Installer
-Contains an .exe to install the game to a Windows computer.
 ### html5game
 Contains the files for hosting the game on the project page found [here](http://matthewstrenk.com/LIT230-Final-Project/).
 ### favicon.ico